the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab0_turtle/_index.md

-### Ubunutu
+### 💻 Ubunutu
 Follow along with this video until the '6:15' mark, or follow the steps below.
-Once you have Ubunutu set up, skip below to "Setup Script".
+Once you have Ubunutu installed, skip below to "Download VcXsrv for graphics".

 {{< youtube "1ap3hL-UR9I" >}}